devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 ## Feature idempotency

 The most useful Features are idempotent.
 This means that if a Feature is installed multiple times with different options (something that will come into play with [Feature Dependencies](https://github.com/devcontainers/spec/blob/main/proposals/feature-dependencies.md)), the Feature should be able to handle this gracefully.
-This is especially important for Features with a wide array of options that you anticipate others may depend on in the future.
+This is especially important for option-rich Features that you anticipate others may depend on in the future.

-> 🔧 There is an open spec proposal for installing the same Feature twice in a given `devcontainer.json`: https://github.com/devcontainers/spec/issues/44.
+> 🔧 There is an open spec proposal for installing the same Feature twice in a given `devcontainer.json` [(devcontainers/spec#44)](https://github.com/devcontainers/spec/issues/44).
 While the syntax to do so in a given `devcontainer.json` is not yet defined, Feature dependencies will effectively allow for this.

 For Features that install a versioned tool (eg: version x of `go` and version y of `ruby` ), a robust Feature should be able to install multiple versions of the tool.
 If your tool has a version manager (java's `SDKMAN`, ruby's `rvm`) it is usually as simple as installing the version manager and then running a command to install the desired version of that tool.